 The Mundo de Pepita blog is by Julie, an elementary Spanish teacher in Maine.
 Julie is an amazing teacher, and she shares teaching tips, as well as lots of creative content.
 Julie is also the author-illustrator of the Mundo de Pepita materials for language learning (on TpT – highly recommended!).
 I love the resources Julie has complied on the Mundo de Pepita Pinterest boards, and she also moderates the very active Facebook group Teaching Spanish to Children.

-Señora Speedy teaches elementary Spanish in Kentucky, and shares her experience and resources on the Señora Speedy blog.
+Señora Speedy teaches elementary Spanish and shares her experience and resources on a blog called Stories by Señora.
 She writes helpful descriptions of how she does activities and shares great photos of her students’ work.
 I also really appreciate her reflections on the conference sessions she finds helpful.
 Check out the blog, and you can follow Señora Speedy on Facebook too.

 Spanish for You